 The scenes depicted may well challenge viewers accustomed to the artist’s easily readable Migration Series from 1940-41.
 “He really makes us work to understand what we’re seeing, and what the relationship is between image and text,” says the curator Lydia Gordon.

 Purchased by a couple in January 1959, the original 30 panels were later sold off piecemeal.
-Five of the original 30 paintings were too fragile to travel and are represented by reproductions; two have been lost to history and are represented solely by their captions.
+Five of the original 30 paintings have been lost to history, and two others are now considered too fragile to travel.

 Departing from his consistently vivid hues in Migrations, Lawrence turns frequently in the Struggle series to a palette of ochre, sienna and umber.
 Chronologically, the events depicted range from Patrick Henry’s 1775 speech before the Second Virginia Convention (“… is life so dear or peace so sweet as to be purchased at the price of chains or slavery?”) to the nation’s budding territorial expansion in 1817 (“Old America seems to be breaking up and moving westward,” an English immigrant observed).